LAVA-LAB/logRASM/ReadMe.md

 bash train_SB3_all.sh | tee output/train_SB3_all.out
 ```

-Next, the following command reproduces Table 3 in [1] and exports these to the respective `.tex` and `.csv` files in the `output/` folder:
+Next, the following command reproduces Table 3 in [1] and exports it to the respective `.tex` and `.csv` files in the `output/` folder:

 ```
 bash experiments/run_stablebaselines.sh | tee output/full_SB3.out